troll-n/troll-n/README.md

 Hey there!
 I'm a Physics and Mechanical Engineering nerd at CMU.
 I like to:

-* Design rockets at Carnegie Mellon Rocket Command as a Mechanical Lead
+* Design rockets with Carnegie Mellon Rocket Command as a Mechanical Lead
 * Implement ML for 2D material detection under Professor Sufei Shi
 * Cook high-quality documentation